Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Results

 \subsection{Extrinsic spatial resolution}

 The results of the spatial resolution evaluation are presented in Figure~\ref {fig:resolution}.

 By placing the source in contact with the camera, we obtained a resolution with the LEHR collimator of 1.4~$\pm$~0.1~mm, which increased to 2.8~$\pm$~0.1~mm when the source was moved 3~cm away.
 In contact with the camera head, the LEHR and LEHS collimators show comparable resolutions.
-However, due to the well-known collimator projective effect~\cite{cherry_ch14, AngerCamera}, the slope of the resolution over distance for the LEHS collimator shows a much steeper trend.
-With the latter collimator, we measured a spatial resolution of 1.9~$\pm$~0.1~mm at 0~cm from the source, which increased to 5.1~$\pm$~0.1~mm at 3~cm.
+However, due to the well-known collimator projective effect~\cite{cherry_ch14, AngerCamera}, the resolution of the LEHS collimator degrades faster than for the LEHR collimator.
+With the LEHR collimator, we measured a spatial resolution of 1.9~$\pm$~0.1~mm at 0~cm from the source, which increased to 5.1~$\pm$~0.1~mm at 3~cm.
 Moreover, the difference between measurements in free air and with scatterer material is within error bars using the LEHR collimator, while the presence of PMMA worsens resolution with the LEHS collimator.
 This phenomenon is likely related to the collimator's improved ability to reject photons scattered in the PMMA layers between the source and the camera.

 For the LEHS collimator, the measured extrinsic resolution in free air is larger than the theoretical one by 15\% on average, as displayed in~\autoref{fig:resolution} (top Right).
 This inconsistency, which lies beyond error bars, is mainly due to the light detector and the thin collimator septa.
 Theoretical calculations, indeed, do not consider the resolution spread due to the light detector, which, in our case, presents some deformations toward the interstitial gaps between SiPMs, for instance.
 Moreover, for a short collimator with thin septa, it is possible to have an increased septal penetration, and therefore a reduced spatial resolution, which is challenging to estimate empirically.
 Consequently, we can conclude that the camera's extrinsic resolution aligns reasonably well with theoretical expectations, showing a similar slope as the distance increases.
 The LEHR collimator analysis reveals a more precise agreement with theoretical expectations, likely due to the reduced number of accepted scattered photons and reduced septal penetration.